cinglis-msft/UpdateComplianceConfigurationScript/README.md

 # The Update Compliance Configuration Script

-This script is intended to configure devices to send data to Update Compliance, fulfilling all necessary requirements on the client.
-It can also be used for troubleshooting.
+This script is intended to configure devices to send data to Update Compliance.
+It can also be used for troubleshooting in the event a different configuration method was used.

 ## How this script is organized